 How long after pubic hair grows is the first period?

 Remember, everyone’s body is different and has a completely separate timeline from everyone else.
 That being said, the timing between growing pubic hair and your first period is usually pretty close together.
 Pubic hair arrives shortly after the breasts begin to develop.
-Your period may pop up a year or two after that stage.
+The first period may pop up a year or two after that stage.

 What is a normal period for a teenager?